kaiuechi/flatiron-pneumonia-image-classification/README.md

 ## For More Information

-Review the [Jupyter Notebook](./pneumonia-image-classification.ipynb) or our [presentation](./pneumonia-image-classification_ProjectPresentation.pdf).
+Review the [Jupyter Notebook](./pneumonia-image-classification.ipynb) or the [presentation](./pneumonia-image-classification_ProjectPresentation.pdf).

 For any additional questions, please contact **Kai Uechi (kaiuechi@gmail.com)**